Observability and monitoring are two interrelated but different topics. This post explains the key differences between Observability vs. Monitoring.

 Understanding when anything goes wrong within the application delivery chain is crucial so you can find the underlying problem and fix it before it affects your business.

-A two-pronged strategy is provided by monitoring and observability.
-Situational awareness is provided via monitoring, and observability aids in determining what is happening and what should be done about it.
+Monitoring and observability provide a two-pronged strategy.
+Monitoring provides situational awareness, and observability aids in determining what is happening and what should be done about it.

 Observability creates the potential to monitor different events.
 Monitoring is the process of using observability.